A Riemann--Hilbert approach to the perturbation theory for orthogonal polynomials: Applications to numerical linear algebra and random matrix theory: Case study: Spiked sample covariance matrix model

 where $\omega_i$ is defined in (\ref{eq_widefinition}) and $\vec{l}_i$ is defined in (\ref{eq_notationssummary}) after some additional necessary notation is introduced. \end{theorem} \begin{proof} See Appendix \ref{sec_cltproof}. \end{proof}

 \begin{remark} In our applications, when the deterministic function $g(z)$ is properly normalized, it is easy to check that

-We recall from (\ref{eq_etachoice}) that $\mathsf{V}_2=n^{-2}.$ Consequently, when $n$ diverges, $\mathsf{V}_2(\vec{b}, \vec{b})$ can be negligible asymptotically and hence the fluctuations only depend on the first two moments and is therefore more universal.
+We recall from (\ref{eq_etachoice}) that $\mathsf{V}_2=n^{-2}.$ Consequently, when $n$ diverges in any polynomial order, $\mathsf{V}_2(\vec{b}, \vec{b})$ can be negligible asymptotically and hence the fluctuations only depend on the first two moments and is therefore more universal.
 Similar phenomenon has been observed in the mesoscopic CLT of random matrix theory, see, for example, \cite{10.1093/imrn/rnaa210, MR3459158,MR3678478,MR4255183, YF}. \end{remark}

 \begin{remark} We provide a few examples to illustrate the results of the spiked model, i.e., the CLT of $\widetilde{\mathcal{Y}}.$ As can be seen in (\ref{eq_notationssummary}),